LAST UPDATED: 7/29/23 – National Parks to Visit in the Wintertime

-For instance, I just recently watched the IMAX documentary “National Parks Adventure” narrated by Robert Redford and featuring climbing legend Conrad Anker.
-In the movie, they visit Pictured Rocks National Lakeshore in the Upper Penninsula of Michigan.
-Living just South in Milwaukee, it is an area that I have visited many times during the summer to explore the beautiful lakeshore.
+For instance, I just recently watched the IMAX documentary “National Parks Adventure” narrated by Robert Redford.
+The documentary features iconic climbing legend Conrad Anker.
+In the movie, they visit Pictured Rocks National Lakeshore in the Upper Peninsula of Michigan.
+Living just South in Milwaukee, it is an area that I have visited many times during the summer to explore.
 However, it isn’t an area that I have ever visited during the wintertime.

 I was both surprised and thrilled to see how beautiful Pictured Rocks is with ice and snow covering the landscape.
-In the movie, they climbed the walls of ice on the shoreline and explored the many seaside caves that looked amazing with icicles dangling from their entrances.
-It gave me a whole new perspective of a place that I know well and like to visit, and gave me new enthusiasm for returning to Pictured Rocks again during winter.
+In the movie, they climbed the walls of ice on the shoreline and explored the many seaside caves.
+These caves looked amazing with icicles dangling from their entrances.
+It gave me a whole new perspective of a place that I know well and like to visit.
+In turn, this gave me new enthusiasm for returning to Pictured Rocks again during winter.

 10. Grand Canyon National Park

-The Grand Canyon National Park in Arizona is arguably one of America’s most well-known parks, but when most people picture the Grand Canyon it isn’t with snow covering the canyon rim.
-In fact, I think most people don’t realize just how high of an elevation the rim of the Grand Canyon is in some places.
-The North Rim of the Grand Canyon sits at roughly 8,297 feet (or roughly 2,528 meters), which is a higher elevation than Machu Picchu in Peru.
+The Grand Canyon National Park in Arizona is arguably one of America’s most well-known parks.
+However, when most people picture the Grand Canyon, it isn’t with snow covering the canyon rim.
+In fact, I think most people don’t realize how high the rim of the Grand Canyon is in some places.
+The North Rim of the Grand Canyon sits at 8,297 feet (2,528 meters).
+Believe it or not, this is a higher elevation than Machu Picchu in Peru.

-The Grand Canyon is an absolutely gorgeous place with snow covering the trees along the rim, with the red rock of the canyon adding a beautiful contrast to the snow.
-If you are up for some physical activity, you can try your luck at snowshoeing on some of the parks many trails on the rim.
-However, before you visit you should check the accessibility of the park as the North Rim is closed for parts of the winter season.
-Even when the North Rim is closed, the South Rim is open year-round and is beautiful during the wintertime as well.
+The Grand Canyon is an absolutely gorgeous place with snow covering the trees along the rim.
+In addition, the red rock of the canyon adds a beautiful contrast to the snow.
+If you are up for some physical activity, you can try your luck at snowshoeing on the parks many trails.
+However, before you visit you should check the accessibility of the park.
+The North Rim is closed for parts of the winter season.
+Even when the North Rim is closed, the South Rim is open year-round and is beautiful during the wintertime.

 9. Acadia National Park

-Another national park that sees a lot of traffic during the summertime, but takes on a whole new look and feel during the winter is Acadia National Park in Maine.
-Acadia’s beautiful, rocky coastline, coastal forests and ponds, and miles of hiking and biking paths make Acadia one of the most popular national park in the United States East of the Mississippi River.
-What many people don’t realize is that these same features make Acadia National Park an absolute blast to visit in the wintertime as well.
+Another park that is busy during the summertime but takes on a different look during the winter is Acadia National Park.
+Acadia’s beautiful, rocky coastline and coastal forests make it one of the most popular US national parks.
+As a bonus, the park also has miles of hiking and biking paths in the form of old carriage roads.
+Many people don’t realize these trails can be a blast in the wintertime as well.

 The rocky coastline is extremely beautiful covered by snow and ice, which attracts flocks of photographers each winter to capture.
-The miles of hiking and biking paths also transform into pristine cross-country skiing and snowshoeing paths when the snow starts to fall.
-If you are not the outdoor activity type, then you can always enjoy a beautiful scenic drive thru the park to enjoy this beautiful landscape in wintertime.
+The miles of paths also transform into pristine cross-country skiing and snowshoeing paths when the snow starts to fall.
+If you are not the outdoor activity type, then you can always enjoy a beautiful scenic drive thru the park.
+This is another incredible way to enjoy this beautiful landscape in wintertime.

 8. Crater Lake National Park

 Crater Lake National Park in Oregon is a park that I think becomes even more beautiful when the season turns to winter.
 That is saying something because this park is beautiful year-round.
-There is something absolutely magical about Wizard Island, which sits in the middle of the park’s deep crater lake, with a blanket of fresh snow covering it.
+There is something absolutely magical about Wizard Island.
+The island sits in the middle of the park’s deep crater lake, with a blanket of fresh snow covering it.
 The pictures of Crater Lake in the wintertime are mesmerizing they are so beautiful.

-In addition to being incredibly beautiful in the wintertime, Crater Lake is also a great place to go snowshoeing, cross-country skiing, or other outdoor adventures during the winter as well.
+In addition to being incredibly beautiful in the wintertime, Crater Lake is also a great place to go snowshoeing, cross-country skiing, or other outdoor adventures.
 The miles of trails that circumvent the lake have some absolutely stunning views of Wizard Island and the lakeside to enjoy as you make your way along the snow-covered trails.

 7. Rocky Mountain National Park